javimosch/mont-blanc/docs/fixes_may_04.md

 Can you display real name of diag on the « liste diags » Can you display All the Propriétaire info and not only name.
 Clés / Adresse DOES NOT display, the client selected an address for the key but its not embed in the diag on Diag back office

+Orthographe mistake:  Appartement

+And as you can sée in attached file its not properly aligned